 The problem isn’t that the account performs badly from day one.
 It’s that it never performs well.
 The algorithm needs the right signals: updated negative keywords, criteria-based bid adjustments, systematically tested ads.
 Without that, spend is wasted invisibly and the business owner concludes that Google Ads simply doesn’t work for them.

 A real example: Foto Ruano Pro, a photography e-commerce store, achieved a 49x ROAS during a Black Friday campaign: $200,000 AUD in revenue from just $4,000 AUD in ad spend.
 That result required restructuring Shopping campaigns by profitability segment, adjusting product feed attributes, and deploying dynamic bidding scripts.
+You can read the full breakdown in the Foto Ruano Pro case study.
 It’s not the kind of outcome that comes from a set-and-forget account.

 Questions to ask before signing anything